 8. Hidden Valley Resort

-Hidden Valley has 26 named trails that wind their way down the mountain's 470-vertical-foot drop, serviced by nine lifts.
+Hidden Valley is spread out over 110 acres and has 26 named trails that wind their way down the mountain's 470-vertical-foot drop, serviced by nine lifts.
 In addition to the skiing, Hidden Valley also has a couple of decent terrain parks with rails, humps, and bumps perfect for less experienced riders.

 The resort goes out of its way to make skiing an affordable family pastime, with combination deals that include rooms and deeply discounted lift tickets.
 Hidden Valley is also part of the multi-mountain ski pass program where your single ticket allows you to ski at Laurel Mountain and Seven Springs resort as well.

 Liberty Mountain Resort is spread out over 400 acres and is part of the Vail Resorts family along with nearby Whitetail Resort and Roundtop Mountain Resort.
 The mountain falls in the top tier of Pennsylvania ski resorts, with a vertical drop of 620 feet.
 The 16 runs available tend towards the intermediate skier, with 75 percent of the trails rated at beginner or intermediate.

 Three terrain parks called Westside, Vertigo, and Adventure Alley round out the on-hill options.
 Like most resorts, Liberty Mountain has a tubing area called Boulder Ridge for those not interested in riding on two planks or a snowboard.

 Lift infrastructure is good here, with eight lifts consisting of five quad chairs and three surface-style conveyers.
 The ski resort has one of the most advanced snowmaking systems on the East Coast, capable of making 1,824 tons of snow.

 Multi-mountain passes that include Whitetail and Roundtop are available if you'd like a bit of variety in your skiing long weekend.
 All three resorts are around one hour from each other.